 NCERT Solutions for Class 10 Science Chapter 4 – Carbon and Its Compounds

 Carbon is the basis for all living organisms and a versatile element.
 It is tetravalent and has the property of catenation.
 Carbon forms covalent bonds by sharing electrons between two atoms and achieves completely filled outermost shell.
 It forms covalent bonds with oxygen, chlorine, hydrogen, nitrogen, sulphur and itself.
 It can form double and triple-bond compounds.
 There exist three types of carbon chains viz, branched, ring and straight.
 Carbon is considered as a major source of fuel.
 Ethanoic acid and ethanol are carbon compounds which are important and used in our daily lives.
 The behaviour of detergents and soaps is because of the hydrophilic and hydrophobic groups, which help in the emulsification of oily dirt and remove it.

 Key Features of NCERT Solutions for Class 10 Science Chapter 4 – Carbon and Its Compounds

 - The information given in these NCERT Solutions for Class 10 Science Chapter 4 – Carbon and Its Compounds is authentic and simple.

 - These solutions provide answers to all the exercise questions at the end of Chapter 4, Carbon and Its Compounds, from NCERT Class 10 Science textbook.

 - The solutions to questions printed between the lesson have also been provided.

 - NCERT Solutions for Class 10 Science Chapter 4 – Carbon and Its Compounds are provided by expert teachers after expansive research.

 - These solutions will be useful to prepare for the CBSE exam as well as various competitive exams.

-- Students can refer to these solutions to prepare for their CBSE Board exam as it consists of step-by-step procedures, neat labelled diagrams, shortcuts, and tips to tackle complex type of questions smartly.
+- Students can refer to these solutions to prepare for their CBSE Board exam as it consists of step-by-step procedures, neatly labelled diagrams, shortcuts, and tips to tackle complex type of questions smartly.

 You can check out NCERT Solutions for Class 10 to get NCERT Class 10 chapter-wise solutions for other subjects.

 Frequently Asked Questions on NCERT Solutions for Class 10 Science Chapter 4

 What types of questions are present in Chapter 4 of NCERT Solutions for Class 10 Science?